Brent Flahr - General Manager / Alternate Governor

 Takaiwa has worked as an athletic trainer/massage therapist for many hockey teams, including the Minnesota Magicians (NAHL), the Dallas Stars (NHL) and the U-17 USA Hockey program.
 He also worked for the Men’s ice hockey teams at Minnesota State University - Mankato, the University of Nebraska Omaha and Lake Superior State University.

 Takaiwa has worked in various sports fields including: hockey, football and basketball.

 Takaiwa moved from Japan to the United States in October of 1994.
 The Tochigi Prefecture, Japan native resides in West Des Moines with his beagle Mame.

 Mike Lefczik - Head Equipment Manager

 Mike Lefczik is the Head Equipment Manager for Iowa Wild.
-He is in his sixth season with the Minneosta Wild organization overall, helping transfer the team from Houston.
-Lefczik is in his fourth season with Iowa.
+He is in his seventh season with the Minnesota Wild organization overall, helping transfer the team from Houston.
+Lefczik is in his fifth season with Iowa.

 He resides in West Des Moines.
 Lefczik has a daughter, Amya, and two sons; Chaise and Marcus.

 Jason Aldrich - Strength Coach / Assistant Equipment Manager